MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data_Doc_AsyncOpenKind:long –** Indicates whether a cached version of the cloud document was opened and which asynchronous refresh logic was used.

   - **Data\_Doc\_ChunkingType:long -** How is document stored in SharePoint

-- **Data_ClpDocHasDrmDoc:bool** - Whether the associated CLP document has a DRM document

-- **Data_ClpDocHasIdentity:bool**  - Whether the associated CLP document has identity info

-- **Data_ClpDocHasSessionMetadata:bool** – Whether the associated CLP document has working label metadata from the session

-- **Data_ClpDocHasSpoMetadata:bool** - Whether the associated CLP document has label metadata from SPO via IMetadataCache

-- **Data_ClpDocHasSpoPackage:bool** – Whether the associated CLP document has label metadata from SPO via IPackage

-- **Data_ClpDocIsProtected:bool** - Whether or not the associated CLP document is protected by IRM

-- **Data_ClpDocMetadataSource:int** - Enum specifying where label metadata is from (IRM, OPC part, Sharepoint etc)

-- **Data_ClpDocNeedsUpconversion:bool** - Whether the associated CLP document needs to upconvert label data from the custom.xml part

-- **Data_ClpDocNumFailedSetLabels:int** - Count of labels that failed to set on the document

-- **Data_ClpDocSessionMetadataDirty:bool** - Whether the associated CLP document has working label metadata that has been dirtied

-- **Data_ClpDocWasInTrustBoundary:bool** – Whether the associated CLP document was in the trust boundary

   - **Data\_Doc\_EdpState:long -** Enterprise Data Protection state of document